 A series of steps or actions that are taken in order to achieve a particular result or goal.
 Everything we do, see others doing, have machines do for us, or see nature doing is a process.
 Processes can be found in various areas of life, including business, manufacturing, computing, and more.

-A process is a series of steps and decisions involved in the way work is completed.
-We may not realize it, but processes are everywhere and in every aspect of our leisure and work.
+A process is a series of steps and decisions involved in completing work.
+We may not realize it, but processes are everywhere, including every aspect of leisure and work.
 A few examples of processes might include:

 • Preparing breakfast